CiuciuiAdrian/CiuciuiAdrian/README.md

 - 👋 Hi, I’m @CiuciuiAdrian
 - 👀 I’m interested in anything QA and AQA related
-- 🌱 I’m currently learning the project since I am a new joiner
+- 🌱 I’m currently learning the project since I am a new joiner (Dec 2023)
-- 💞️ I’m looking to collaborate on the automation project
 - 📫 How to reach me: just search for me on slack

 <!---